America's Boating Course

 This course is considered the first step in joining America's Boating Club.
 If you know of people considering membership, please refer them to this course, and this website.

 We strongly recommend taking this class in person to maximize your investment of time and resources.
-However, it will be available online as well.
+While all sessions will be available online, you must be present on June 23 to take the certification test.
 The link will be published weekly to registered participants.

 Questions? education@stpaulsquadron.org